In this post you’ll find out how to apply for a UK visa from Nigeria in 6 easy steps:

 We have 3 resources you can use to help you decide which UK visa you need:

-> Book a Visa Consultation with a professional immigration adviser, who will answer all your questions and tell you exactly how to proceed (we even have a Nigerian expat who runs one of the immigration law firms we work with if you’re like to speak with a compatriot)
+- Book a Visa Consultation with a professional immigration advisor, who will answer all your questions and tell you exactly how to proceed (we even have a Nigerian expat who runs one of the immigration law firms we work with if you’re like to speak with a compatriot)

 You’ll also need to check whether you need to take a Tuberculosis (TB) test for the type of visa you’re applying for.